A stock setting

 can be seen as the modernized version of the Main Streets that populate Everytown, America

-in the hierarchy of Most Humiliating Jobs for Teenagers (bonus points if they work at a fast-food restaurant located inside a mall
+in the hierarchy of Most Humiliating Jobs for Teenagers.
+(Bonus points if they work at a fast-food restaurant located in the food court

-).
-The security guards will often be depicted as guys who washed out of (or were rejected from) basic training or the police academy, have an inflated sense of entitlement, and have nothing better to do than harass our heroes over trivial matters.
+.)
+The security guards are all guys who washed out of (or were rejected from) basic training or the police academy, have an inflated sense of entitlement, and have nothing better to do than harass our heroes over trivial matters.

 Like its close cousin, suburbia